PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 ### When to use feedback and the PMF Survey

 Feedback is essential to any startup, so it's more a question of how you collect it.
-You don't need to use the PMF Survey to find product-market fit, but it's a useful way to systematize your efforts and lets you track how your product-market fit changes over time.
+You don't need to use the PMF Survey to find product-market fit, but it's a useful way to systematize your efforts, and lets you track how your product-market fit changes over time.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|